-The Nissan Serena is quite similar in style to the Nissan Elgrand and even uses similar model designations as the Elgrand such as Highway Star and Rider – it is a little more compact so retails in Japan for 20% less than the Elgrand and will also be significantly cheaper to import to Australia.
+The Nissan Serena is quite similar in style to the well-known Nissan Elgrand and even uses similar model designations as the Elgrand such as Highway Star and Rider – it is a little more compact so retailed in Japan for 20% less than the Elgrand and is a good value hybrid people mover import for Australia with higher spec level, lower price and lower km than many locally sold hybrid people movers of the same age.

-The Nissan Serena hybrid range will be a good import alternative for Australian families once the standard petrol Elgrand is no longer possible to import under SEVS (from about 2021), and also an excellent alternative for those wanting to upgrade their Elgrand to a newer people mover with greatly improved fuel economy.
+The Nissan Serena hybrid range is a good import alternative for Australian families to the standard petrol E52 Elgrand (which was no longer allowed for import from mid-2023), and also an excellent option for those wanting to upgrade their Elgrand or Estima to a newer people mover with greatly improved fuel economy.

 Nissan Serena Fuel Economy